researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 ### Context

-Each bot provides a [BotContext](src/main/java/won/bot/framework/bot/context/BotContext.java) and an [EventListenerContext](src/main/java/won/bot/framework/eventbot/EventListenerContext.java), both are initialized as singe instances that can be accessed at any point within the bot and are used to connect to various resources.
+Each bot provides a [BotContext](src/main/java/won/bot/framework/bot/context/BotContext.java) and an [EventListenerContext](src/main/java/won/bot/framework/eventbot/EventListenerContext.java), both are initialized as single instances that can be accessed anywhere within the bot and are used to connect to various resources.

 The `BotContext` is used by a bot to keep track of atoms, nodes or other objects it knows or is responsible for.
 This information can be used by both the bot itself and the framework to decide which events should be routed to which bot.